December 12, 2018

 In his book Done Right: How Tomorrow’s Top Leaders Get Work Done Today, Workfront CEO Alex Shootman demystifies the process of setting extraordinary goals in concrete, accessible language.
 I had the privilege of watching this book take shape and helping to shepherd it along the laborious writing, editing, and publication process.
 Let me tell you — the book itself represents the achievement of a truly extraordinary goal.
 It is the literal embodiment of the truths shared within its covers.

-We had an audacious objective — to enable and support our incredibly busy CEO in the writing of a book that captures his unique leadership approach and documents the tools and methods he draws upon in order to successfully lead a thriving Silicon Slopes tech company through today’s digital work crisis.
+We had an audacious goal — to enable and support our incredibly busy CEO in the writing of a book that captures his unique leadership approach and documents the tools and methods he draws upon in order to successfully lead a thriving Silicon Slopes tech company through today’s digital work crisis.
 We had an audacious timeline — less than a year from first draft to printed book.
 And because we were willing to rally our resources and change the way we work to achieve it, that extraordinary goal is now a reality.

 Why Aim for the Extraordinary?